Personalized incentives as feedback design in generalized Nash equilibrium problems: Learning algorithm with personalized incentives

-We remark here that, on the one hand, finding the stationary points is the general goal in nonconvex setting \cite{scutari2017parallel}, and on the other hand, since Algorithm~\ref{alg:two_layer} generates monononically decreasing values for $\theta$, the application of simple perturbation techniques (e.g., \cite{escape}) can ensure that the stationary points to which we converge are in practice constrained local minima for $\theta$, namely points belonging to $\Theta \subseteq \Theta^{\mathrm{s}}$, and therefore \gls{GNE} of the \gls{GNEP} $\Gamma$ in \eqref{eq:single_prob}, according to Definition~\ref{def:GNE}. \begin{remark} The bounds on the parameters $c(t)$ and $\xi(t)$ provided in the paper assume the knowledge of the constant of weak convexity of $\theta$, $\ell = \sum_{i \in \mc{I}} \ell_i$.
-However, as long as the coordinator is endowed with a learning policy, one may include this additional condition in the learning process, thus obtaining bounds that depend on $\hat{\ell} \geq 0$, the estimate of $\ell$. \QEDB \end{remark}
+We remark here that, on the one hand, finding the stationary points is the general goal in nonconvex setting \cite{scutari2017parallel}, and on the other hand, since Algorithm~\ref{alg:two_layer} generates monononically decreasing values for $\theta$, the application of simple perturbation techniques (e.g., \cite{escape}) can ensure that the stationary points to which we converge are in practice constrained local minima for $\theta$, namely points belonging to $\Theta \subseteq \Theta^{\mathrm{s}}$, and therefore \gls{GNE} of the \gls{GNEP} $\Gamma$ in \eqref{eq:single_prob}, according to Definition~\ref{def:GNE}. {A technique that works well in practice is to use $G(\bs{x}) = \nabla \theta(\bs{x})$ to verify whether $\bs{x}$ is a minimum point of $\theta$ by small feasible perturbations, and if not, introduce that perturbation into \eqref{eq:pers_feedback}.}

+\begin{remark} The bounds on the parameters $c(t)$ and $\xi(t)$ provided in the paper assume the knowledge of the constant of weak convexity of $\theta$, $\ell = \sum_{i \in \mc{I}} \ell_i$.
+As long as the coordinator is endowed with a learning policy, however, one may include this additional condition in the learning process, thus obtaining bounds that depend on $\hat{\ell} \geq 0$, the estimate of $\ell$.
+We discuss and elaborate more around this point in Appendix~\ref{sec:learning_lipschitz}. \QEDB \end{remark}